-Studies making changes to how or when patients are seen to avoid exposing patients

-- a) In some cases changes will be deemed by the sponsor to reduce risk of potential exposure to COVID-19 by participants, for example changing participant site visits to phone calls or postal questionnaires.
-These should be implemented at sites on the date specified by the sponsor after a notification and acknowledgement of the same is received from PPB. - b) In some cases changes will be deemed by the sponsor to potentially increase risk to participants, e.g. less frequent participant checks.
+Studies making changes to how or when patients are seen to avoid exposing patients pandemic by participants, for example changing participant site visits to phone calls or postal questionnaires.
+These should be implemented at sites on the date specified by the sponsor after a notification and acknowledgement of the same is received from PPB.

+1. In some cases changes will be deemed by the sponsor to reduce risk of potential exposure to the Public health emergency/

+2. In some cases, changes will be deemed by the sponsor to potentially increase risk to participants, e.g. less frequent participant checks.
 These should be handled as a substantial amendment.
 These should be implemented after getting PPB's review and approval.